poolshark-protocol/docs/site/content/tutorials/how-to-swap.md

 title: How to Swap
 ---

-* How to Swap
+# How to Swap

-Here’s the process of executing a swap on Poolshark.
+## Here’s the process of executing a swap on Poolshark.

     This is the basis for all trading.
 The equivalent of a market order.

 A swap consists of you choosing a token you want receive and a token that you currently have in your wallet and executing a trade.
 As said above this requires you to have tokens in your wallet.
-If you don’t have tokens you can always buy tokens from (provider xyz).

 1. Click ‘Connect Wallet’.